 But, there’s much more to an estate plan than just “who gets what.”
 You want to rest assured that your loved ones will be cared for, that your wishes for medical care will be followed to the “T.”

 Other components of your estate plan

-To that end, your estate planning may include several aspects:
+To that end, according to professionals like the CunninghamLegal team, your estate planning may include several aspects: